 Tip Pooling in Connecticut

-Connecticut allows employers to pool their tips, in which all tips are collected and distributed among the servers.
-There is no state law, but federal law allows tip pooling in the Fair Labor Standards Act (FLSA), so it is permitted.
-Under the law, your employer may require you to participate.
+Connecticut allows employers to have what is called a “tip pool,” in which all tips are collected and distributed among the servers(or bartenders).
+Connecticut does not have a specific law about tip pooling but it is allowed under the federal Fair Labor Standards Act (FLSA.)
+Under the law, your employer may require you to participate in the tip pool.

 However, many restaurants incorrectly pool tips.
 The FLSA allows employees who “customarily and regularly” receive gratuities to participate in a tip pool.
 This generally means employees who frequently interact with customers: waiters, waitresses, bartenders, busboys and counter service staff, for example.

 Some employers may include all staff in the tip pool.
-Chefs, cooks, janitors and dishwaters, for example, do not usually receive tips, and therefore may not participate in the tip pool.
-Even worse, some employers may include managers and owners in the tip pool.
-The law expressly forbids employers, defined as a person with the power to hire and fire employees, supervises and controls work schedules and conditions, determines the pay rate of employees and how they get paid and/or maintains employment records.
+For example, chefs, cooks, janitors and dishwaters.
+But because those employees do not usually receive tips, the restaurant is not allowed to include them in the tip pool.
+Even worse, some restaurants may include managers and owners in the tip pool.
+The law expressly forbids employers – which can include managers under the law’s definition – from participating in the tip pool.
+Under the law, an employer is a person who has the power to hire and fire employees, who supervises and controls work schedules/conditions, who determines pay rates and how employees are paid and/or maintains employment records.

 If your employer is improperly pooling tips, you could be missing out on money that you earned.

-If you’re a server who has been incorrectly paid, it could mean that you have been denied significant amounts of money — money you’ve earned and deserve.
-The Hartford restaurant employee lawyers at Hayber Law Firm will fight for what’s owed to you.
-Contact us today by filling out our online form so that we can review your issues with pay as a waiter or waitress.
+If you’re a server or bartender who has been incorrectly paid, it could mean that you have been denied significant amounts of money — money you’ve earned and deserve.
+The Hartford restaurant employee lawyers at Hayber, McKenna & Dinsmore will fight for what’s owed to you.
+Contact us today by filling out our online form so that we can review your issues with pay as a server or bartender.